WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Utah, near the Four Corners, April 17, 2010.

-This lovely plant is far less common than most of the other Oreocaryas and Cryptanthas shown in this web site.
-As the range map below shows, O. paradoxa has a very limited range in eastern Utah, western Colorado, and one northwestern county in New Mexico.
+This lovely plant is far less common than most of the other Oreocaryas shown in this web site.
+As the range map below shows, Oreocarya paradoxa has a very limited range in eastern Utah, western Colorado, and one northwestern county in New Mexico.

-Aven Nelson named this plant Oreocarya paradoxa in 1913 from a collection made by Walker in Montrose, Colorado.
-Edwin Payson placed the plant in the Cryptantha genus in 1927 and most botanists today agree with that genus name.
+Aven Nelson named this plant Oreocarya paradoxa in 1913 from a collection made by Walker in the Paradox Valley of western Colorado.
+Edwin Payson placed the plant in the Cryptantha genus in 1927.

 Oreocarya paradoxa